kubeshop/testkube/docs/custom-executor.md

 - Prepare docker for the type of the executor.
   In this step Dockerfile should be configured to make sure that the runner has all dependencies installed and ready to use.
-  In the case of the [kubtest-executor-curl](https://github.com/kubeshop/kubtest-executor-curl) only installing curl was needed.
+  In case of the [kubtest-executor-curl](https://github.com/kubeshop/kubtest-executor-curl) only curl was required.

 ```docker
 FROM golang:1.17